pachyderm/pachyderm/doc/reference/pipeline_spec.md

 ## The Input Glob Pattern

-Each input needs to specify a [glob pattern](../fundamentals/distributed_computing.html).
+Each atom input needs to specify a [glob pattern](../fundamentals/distributed_computing.html).

 Pachyderm uses the glob pattern to determine how many "datums" an input consists of.
 Datums are the unit of parallelism in Pachyderm.
 That is,